jaspector

 Building Department is open Monday through Friday, 8:00 a.m. to 5:00 p.m.

-Typical inspection sequence: Foundation, framing, rough mechanical or plumbing, insulation or cover, and final inspections depending on scope
+Typical sequence: Foundation, framing, rough mechanical or plumbing, insulation or cover, and final inspections depending on scope

-Do I need a building permit in Sherwood, OR?
+01 Do I need a building permit in Sherwood, OR?

 Structural alterations and most work to construct, enlarge, alter, repair, move, or change occupancy of a building or structure, and to install, alter, repair, convert, or replace electrical, gas, mechanical, or plumbing systems.

-How much does a building permit cost in Sherwood, OR?
+02 How much does a building permit cost in Sherwood, OR?

+Building permit fees in Sherwood, OR are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Section 10 of the current city fee schedule governs building minimums; the public page reviewed did not restate a single minimum on the summary page..
 Fees are calculated as: Mixed.
 Building fees are set in Section 10 of the Sherwood fee schedule, with separate SDCs and other city charges where applicable..
 Plan check fee: Included in the building fee schedule.

-How do I apply for a building permit in Sherwood, OR?
+03 How do I apply for a building permit in Sherwood, OR?

-1. Confirm whether the project also needs planning review or other local approvals.
+To apply for a building permit in Sherwood, OR, follow these steps: 1.
+Confirm whether the project also needs planning review or other local approvals.
 2. Create an account in the State of Oregon ePermitting Program and submit the permit application.
 3. Upload plans and supporting materials as required.
 4. Pay city building fees and any SDCs or related charges.
 5. Resolve correction notices until the permit is ready to issue.
 6. Receive the permit, then schedule inspections with the city or Washington County for electrical work.

-How long does it take to get a building permit in Sherwood, OR?
+04 How long does it take to get a building permit in Sherwood, OR?

-What work is exempt from building permits in Sherwood, OR?
+05 What work is exempt from building permits in Sherwood, OR?

-How do I schedule a building inspection in Sherwood, OR?
+06 How do I schedule a building inspection in Sherwood, OR?

-Inspections can be scheduled via: Through the city building program for city-issued permits; Washington County for electrical permits.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Sherwood, OR via: Through the city building program for city-issued permits; Washington County for electrical permits.